gbrlfaria/chaseconv/README.md

 ### Importing

 - All bones of the model should be named "bone_X", where X is the index of the bone (e.g., "bone_0", "bone_1", ...).
-The root bone should be called "root".
+The root bone should be named "root".
 - Bones should have no rotation in the bind pose.
 When importing GLTF files into Blender, make sure to set the bone direction configuration to "Blender".
-- Regarding animations, the bones of the model only support rotations.
-Likewise, the root bone only supports translations.
+- Regarding animations, the bones of the model only support rotations, whereas the root bone only supports translations.
 - Only the first skeleton/skin in each GLTF file will be taken into account.

 ## Contributing